cedalo/streamsheets-documentation/source/functions/math/randbetween.rst

 RANDBETWEEN
 -----------------------------

 Creates a random value between min and max.
+It is possible to create a series of increasing or decreasing values by specifying a delta range.
+The delta is randomly choosen within its range and applied to last returned value.

 **Syntax**

-=RANDBETWEEN(Min, Max)
+=RANDBETWEEN(Min, Max [, MinDelta, MaxDelta])

 **Arguments**